 Ref Document/ Page/Para Number Proposed Modifications The Council has prepared a Development Infrastructure Funding Study (DIFS) to identify the specific items of infrastructure that are required to deliver growth in the Housing Zone and the associated cost of provision.
-The Council will also consider the preparation of further planning guidance to establish key design principles and ensure that development comes forward in Alayes Town Centre to complement the Housing Zone proposals with an improved retail offer and other defined town centre uses.
+The Council will also consider the preparation of further planning guidance to establish key design principles and ensure that development comes forward in a co-ordinated manner.
+The Council is keen to see sites come forward in Hayes Town Centre to complement the Housing Zone proposals with an improved retail offer and other defined town centre uses.
 The Eastern and Western Core sites offer a particular opportunity to regenerate Hayes Town Centre.